kunsip/SHIRA/Roadmap.md

     - Concrete goals of SHIRA with top 3 goals [Done]
     - 1 Year Roadmap with weekly goals [Done]
     - Understanding of Elixir and Phoenix
-    - Remove all repos except SHIRA from gitlab, github, bitbucket (Migrate to )
+    - Remove all repos except SHIRA from gitlab, github, bitbucket (Migrate to ) [In-Progress]

 #### 4th Week
     - Setup Programming and Commit Standards